 My bread recipe is adapted from America's Test Kitchen Family Cookbook - basic bread recipe

-Oatmeal Spelt Bread
+Oatmeal Spelt Bread3 c flour

 1 c spelt flour